with Dr. Ted Davis

 The “warfare” narrative has lodged itself in our understanding of the relationship between faith and science.
 Galileo dragged before the Inquisition, the Scopes Trials, fights over school science curriculum – those are the stories that get traction, inside and outside the church.
 But, as Dr. Ted Davis argues, the “warfare” narrative is part myth and part propaganda, and almost entirely rejected by modern scholars of the history of science.

-Dr. Ted Davis is the Professor of the History of Science at Messiah University.
+Dr. Ted Davis is recently retired as Distinguished Professor of the History of Science at Messiah University.
 He received his B.S.
 Physics from Drexel University and an M.A. and Ph.D. in History & Philosophy of Science from Indiana University.
 He has studied and written extensively regarding the junction of faith and science, especially during the period of the Scientific Revolution, including biweekly columns for the BioLogos Forum.